 My world stands still, tends to ignore, becoming an artificiality of my originality which I very shrewdly hid under my wrinkled face.
 I am 52, yet bit by bit trying to knead the pieces of my life that tend to get broken.
 Each straw of my life is knitted in the particles of the words from some torn old book.

-Since my birth, I have never led an easy life, week brain, distorted personality, but my parents took it easy.
+Since my birth, I have never led an easy life, weak brain, a distorted personality, but my parents took it easy.
 When in school, I would always get late for everything and remain lonely and secluded.

 No talking, hardly any friends.
 I would get late in jotting my crafty lessons from the blackboard, and when all my friends would finish copying and rush outside at the bells ringing, I would still be noting.
 From the time I started learning to walk; forgetting things were in my persona, from tying my shoelaces to keeping my homework and classwork copies inside my bag.
 I came to know later about it in the Amir Khan movie, “Tare Zameen Par”.
 It might be possible I also have dyslexia, but who cared, and even now, I do not care.
 As I am alive, as per the medical terms, fit and fine.